 The images that you receive will bring you and future generations much joy for many years to come and my aim is to capture to you and your family looking their personal best.

 But perhaps you have some questions about preparing for your family portrait session?

-If you haven’t booked yet and would like to talk to me about your photography needs feel free to drop me an email.
+If you haven’t booked yet and would like to an info pack or to talk to me about your photography needs feel free to drop me an email.

 WHERE ARE THE PHOTOGRAPHS TAKEN?

 I can photograph your family in my Waiotahe studio or in a beautiful local outdoor location such as a local Opotiki beach.

 You may already have in mind what you would like for your session, but here are some things to consider:

 Studio Portait Experience:

 - Clean, crisp images with professional lighting and a backdrop